Residential Clothes Dryers

 Manufacturers have been required to comply with the Department of Energy's (DOE) energy conservation standards for residential clothes dryers since 1988.
 Residential clothes dryers use a tumble-type drum with forced air circulation to dry clothes.
 They are commonly used in homes, but are also used in some dormitory, apartment, or small business settings.

-The current standard will save approximately 0.9 quads of energy and result in approximately $9.6 billion in energy bill savings for products shipped from 1994-2023.
-The standard will avoid about 50.3 million metric tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of 9.9 million automobiles.
+The current standard will save approximately 0.6 quads of energy and result in approximately $9.3 billion in energy bill savings from 2014-2043.
+The standard will avoid about 28.7 million metric tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of 5.6 million automobiles.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a notice of proposed rulemaking for test procedures for residential clothes dryers.
-78 FR 152 (January 2, 2013).
-DOE also published a supplemental notice of proposed rulemaking for test procedures for residential clothes dryers.
-78 FR 8992 (February 7, 2013).
+DOE published a final rule regarding test procedures for residential clothes dryers.
+78 FR 49608 (August 14, 2013).
 For more information, see the rulemaking webpage.

 Current Standard